 Can I use Greek yogurt instead of mayo?

-Yes, you can replace part of the mayo with Greek yogurt for a lighter option
+Yes, you can replace part of the mayonnaise with Greek yogurt for a lighter version.